Biden, McCarthy looking to close US debt ceiling deal for two years

-WASHINGTON, May 26 (Reuters) - The White House and congressional Republicans on Friday are putting the final touches on a deal that will raise the U.S. government's $31.4 trillion debt ceiling for two years while capping spending on everything but military and veterans, according to a U.S. official.
+WASHINGTON, May 26 (Reuters) - The White House and congressional Republicans on Friday aim to put the final touches on a deal to raise the U.S. government's $31.4 trillion debt ceiling for two years while capping spending on everything but military and veterans, according to a U.S. official.

-Negotiators for Democratic President Joe Biden and House of Representatives Speaker Kevin McCarthy appeared to be a deal on Thursday as the two sides reached agreement on key issues, such as spending caps and funding for the Internal Revenue Service (IRS) and the military.
+Negotiators for Democratic President Joe Biden and House of Representatives Speaker Kevin McCarthy appeared to be a deal as the two sides reached agreement on key issues, such as spending caps and funding for the Internal Revenue Service and the military.

 However, items including work requirements for recipients of federal aid were still holding up the deal, the official said.

+A failure by Congress to raise its self-imposed debt ceiling in the coming week could trigger a default that would shake financial markets and send the United States into a deep recession.

-The deal under consideration would increase funding for discretionary spending on military and veterans while essentially holding non-defense discretionary spending at current year levels, the official said, who requested anonymity because they are not authorized to speak about internal discussions.
+The deal under consideration would increase funding for discretionary spending on military and veterans while essentially holding non-defense discretionary spending at current year levels, said the official, who requested anonymity because they are not authorized to speak about internal discussions.
+A two year extension would mean Congress would not need to address the limit again until after the 2024 presidential election.

 The White House is considering scaling back its plan to boost funding at the IRS to hire more auditors and target wealthy Americans, the official said.